-Step 1 - get control: You will never win with eczema unless you first clear the eczema that has built up over many months.
-A lot of eczema occurs under the skin which causes the skin to become very thick like leather.
+Step 1 - get control: You will never win with eczema unless you first clear the eczema that has built up, sometimes over many months.
+A lot of eczema occurs under the skin which can cause the skin to become very thick like leather.
 Only treating the surface redness lets the deeper parts come to the surface again.
-Blasting the eczema with a topical corticosteroid that is strong enough and for long enough (usually 2 to 6 weeks) is the key first step to regaining control of eczema.
-Dabbing them on for a couple of days at a time when your eczema is out of control is a waste of time, and you will spend your life "chasing" the eczema.
+Blasting the eczema with a topical corticosteroid that is strong enough and for long enough is the key first step to regaining control of eczema.
+The strength of steroid and length of time depends on the body site and how thick the eczema skin has become.
+For very thick areas on the limbs a potent (strong) corticosteroid may be needed for a few weeks to get the skin back to normal, whereas delicate areas, including the face, will generally clear with a moderate corticosteroid for around a week.
+Dabbing corticosteroids on for a couple of days at a time when your eczema is out of control is a waste of time, and you will spend your life "chasing" the eczema.
 Take your time and get control first.
 Use your topical corticosteroid just once daily about 30 mins before bedtime and keep on using your emollient in the daytime.
 Avoid putting steroids and emollients on together.

 Step 2 - keep control: Once your skin looks better and feels better (smooth with no leathery thick patches), it is time to start on step 2.
-For people who only have mild eczema, regular use of emollient may email - enquiry@nottinghameczema.org.uk
+For people who only have mild eczema, regular use of emollient may be enough.

-Written by Professor Hywel Williams, Dr Jane Ravenscroft, Nurse Consultant Sandra Lawton, Dr Jothsana Srinivasan, Dr Ting Seng Tang and parents on behalf of the Nottingham Support Group for Carers of Children with Eczema be enough.
 For people that have stubborn eczema that comes back at the same spots, they may use a technique called "pro-active therapy" or "weekend therapy".
 This means applying your topical corticosteroid every weekend (usually on a Saturday and Sunday night) to all of the "hot spots" that your eczema tends to appear in - even if the eczema looks clear.
 That way, you keep a lid on any inflammation that maybe grumbling below the skin surface.
 This is also the time to use your emollients properly to help your skin barrier to recover and to prevent flares.